-• Report incidents of theft, fraud, or corruption immediately to Network for Africa's CEO

-• Report Safeguarding concerns relating to sexual abuse or exploitation of children, vulnerable adults, beneficiaries or any of Network for Africa's representatives to Network for Africa's Safeguarding lead

-• Report any other incidents of malpractice in the workplace to your HR team, or to the Head of Human Resources

-2. A decision will be made on whether it is appropriate to handle such complaints under this policy.
-Where not appropriate the complainant will be informed and their permission sought to divert the issue to the appropriate HR procedure.

-3. When matters are reported to the CEO, Network for Africa's Fraud and Corruption policy will be followed.
-If an investigation is conducted, the outcome may involve taking disciplinary action if misconduct has been proved, which may include dismissal.

-4. When matters are reported to the Safeguarding lead, Network for Africa's Dealing with Safeguarding Reports will be followed.
+- Report incidents of theft, fraud, or corruption immediately to Network for Africa's CEO or Chair of Trustees - Report Safeguarding concerns relating to sexual abuse or exploitation of children, adults, at-risk adults, beneficiaries of assistance or any of Network for Africa's representatives to Network for Africa's Safeguarding lead or - Report any other incidents of malpractice in the workplace to Network for Africa's CEO or Chair of Trustees - 2.
+A decision will be made on whether it is appropriate to handle such complaints under this policy.
+Where not appropriate the complainant will be informed and their permission sought to divert the issue to the appropriate HR procedure. - When matters are reported to the CEO, Network for Africa's Fraud and Corruption policy will be followed.
+If an investigation is conducted, the outcome may involve taking disciplinary action if misconduct has been proved, which may include dismissal. - 4.
+When matters are reported to the Safeguarding lead, Network for Africa's Dealing with Safeguarding Reports will be followed.
 If an investigation is conducted, the outcome may involve taking disciplinary action if misconduct has been proved, which may include dismissal.